 Other detox programs may be divided by time.
 For example, drug rehabilitation facilities may offer short-term detox services.
 These services may be anywhere from a few days to a week so a person can get through the most acute symptoms of their withdrawal.
 There are also long-term detox services where a person will take medications on a regular basis – sometimes months or longer – to promote long-term sobriety.

 It’s okay if a person isn’t sure what type of detox they need.
-A person can discuss with the experts at a drug rehabilitation facility what approach may be best, given a person’s history of abuse as well as their personal medical history, such as any chronic conditions.
+A person can discuss with the experts at a drug rehabilitation facility which approach may be best, given a person’s history of abuse as well as their personal medical history, such as any chronic conditions.

 Medical detox is the use of medications and medical support to bring a drug- or alcohol-dependent person to a non-dependent state.